KVRajil/MovieSearch/README.md

 # README

-A Movie Search application Using Sinatra & VueJS
+A Movie Search application Using Sinatra, PostgreSQL & VueJS

 Features